 Most often, research is done accurately and with integrity.
 People want to get the job done right.
 They want to get the answer correct.
 But sometimes there's something that happens systematically in the experiment or the study that limits the accurate representation of the population that researching.

 Bias, in the statistics world, is systematically misrepresenting the population.
-The favoring of certain outcomes in a sample that limits our ability to draw conclusions about the population.
-The key word is systematically.
-It's not necessarily intentional.
+It refers to the favoring of certain outcomes in a sample that limits our ability to draw conclusions about the population.
+The key word is systematical--it's not necessarily intentional.
 It could be intentional, but it doesn't have to be.

-Publication bias occurs when researchers only want to publish only the most sensational findings or rather, only the positive ones.
-Only the results that people will want to read make it to people's eyeballs.
-People not wanting to read things that they've deemed boring is publication bias.
+Publication bias occurs when researchers only want to publish the most sensational findings, or rather, only the positive ones.
+Only the results that people will want to read make it to people's eyeballs, while findings deemed boring do not.

-Oftentimes, people will behave differently if they know that they're under observation.
+Often, people will behave differently if they know that they're under observation.
 They become a bit self-conscious when they are observed and want to do it “right”, so they act differently.

-This idea that people might change what they would normally do based on the fact they're under observation is a type of bias called the “Hawthorne Effect”.
+This idea that people might change what they would typically do based on the fact they're under observation is a type of bias called the Hawthorne Effect.

-Also something to consider is that this study was also based on participants volunteering their time to be a part of this study.
-What may happen, is that only people with a passion for losing weight may have signed up, which is known as participation bias.
+Another thing to consider is when a study is based on participants volunteering their time to be a part of this study.
+What may happen is that only people with a passion specific to the study may sign up, which is known as participation bias.